zenml-io/zenml/docs/book/mlops_stacks/container_registries/dockerhub.md

 ---

-The DockerHub container registry is a [container registry](./overview.md) flavor comes built-in with ZenML and uses [DockerHub](https://hub.docker.com/) to store container images.
+The DockerHub container registry is a [container registry](./overview.md) flavor which comes built-in with ZenML and uses [DockerHub](https://hub.docker.com/) to store container images.

 ## When to use it